reututy/Cubic_Bezier/README.md

 Implementation in openGL.

-A Cubic Bezier curve that can be controlled by it's control points.
+A Cubic Bezier curve that can be controlled by its control points.
 After pressing "SPACE", the curve becomes a 3D shape.